Iron Contact Point

 In SwingVantage Motion Lab

-SwingVantage can flag likely strike-location tendencies from patterns in ball speed and curve behavior across multiple swings in video, providing a confidence-labeled observation that helps distinguish a genuine off-center contact pattern from swing-path or face-angle issues.
+SwingVantage can flag likely strike-location tendencies from patterns in ball speed and curve behavior across multiple swings in video.
+This provides a confidence-labeled observation that helps distinguish a genuine off-center contact pattern from swing-path or face-angle issues.

 Related terms

-- Heel StrikeA heel strike is contact made closer to the shaft than the center of the clubface, producing horizontal gear effect that pushes the ball right and reduces ball speed.
+- Heel StrikeA heel strike is contact made closer to the shaft than the center of the clubface.
+This produces horizontal gear effect that pushes the ball right and reduces ball speed.

-- Toe StrikeA toe strike is contact made closer to the outer edge of the clubface than the center, producing horizontal gear effect that curves the ball left and significantly reduces ball speed.
+- Toe StrikeA toe strike is contact made closer to the outer edge of the clubface than the center.
+This produces horizontal gear effect that curves the ball left and by a lot reduces ball speed.

-- Strike QualityStrike quality is a composite assessment of how solidly and consistently a golfer contacts the ball — combining strike location, low-point control, and smash factor — rather than any single measurement alone.
+- Strike QualityStrike quality is a composite assessment of how solidly and reliably a golfer contacts the ball.
+This means combining strike location, low-point control, and smash factor.
+Instead of any single measurement alone.

-- Gear EffectGear effect is the extra spin and directional change produced when the ball is struck away from the clubface's center of gravity, causing the clubhead to twist slightly at impact like two meshing gears.
+- Gear EffectGear effect is the extra spin and directional change produced when the ball is struck away from the clubface's center of gravity.
+This causes the clubhead to twist slightly at impact like two meshing gears.

 Related guides & benchmarks